nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ### Step 1 - Create a public and private key pair
 * Public and private keys can be generated using one of the below methods
 * The public key will be added to a text file in the SFTP server
-* The private key will be used
+* The private key will be used by the client to get authenticated and establish a session with the
 #### Method 1 (Preferred) - Using ssh-keygen.exe
 * `ssh-keygen.exe` can be found inside the program files folder like  `C:\Program Files\OpenSSH`
 * Open a command window in that folder and run ssh-keygen.exe.
 Press enter till the execution is complete as shown in the image below